We are all unique individuals, each with traits, skills, and qualities we should be proud of. Here are examples and prompts on essays about myself.

 “I’m getting better as I recover from the brain inflammation which caused my OCD, but I want to have a day like that.
 A day where I can relax and enjoy life fully again.
 A day where I haven’t a care in the world.
 And for that, I need to be kind to myself.
 I need to relax and remove any pressure I place on myself.”

 Dyer reflects on an important part of herself- her Obsessive Compulsive Disorder.
 Brain inflammation has made her a perfectionist, and she cannot relax.
 She is constantly compelled by an inner voice to do things she “should” be doing.
 She wants to be happy, and will try to shut off this voice by practicing self-affirmation.
+You might also be interested in these essays about discovering yourself.

 4. What We See in Others is a Reflection of Ourselves by Sandra Brossman